South Ocean Gallery

-A new art exhibit is scheduled to open every other month at a Friday evening reception open to everyone who is interested in art.
+A new art exhibit is scheduled to open every other month at a time to be announced and is open to everyone who is interested in art.
 The featured artist attends the reception and offers insight into his or her art.
 Exhibited art is offered for sale, with a small portion of the proceeds donated to SNUUC by the artist to promote future art-related events.

-If you would like to be featured as an artist, please contact the Art Committee Chair, Ms. Jeanne Menoutis at email@example.com.
+If you would like to be featured as an artist, please contact the Art Committee Chair, Ms. Diane Hawkins at firstname.lastname@example.org.